 Problem: When I try to vMotion a guest VM, the option is grayed out?

-Wait for the Veeam backup to complete, or cancel it.
+If Veeam backup is occurring (you can tell by looking at the current Snapshots), wait for the Veeam backup to complete, or cancel it.

 How to upgrade ESXi hosts using command line remotely